davidbolin/rSPDE/README.md

 The compiled C/C++ sources live in `inst/src-optional/`.
 The `configure` (POSIX) and `configure.win` (Windows) scripts copy them into `src/` only when compilation is requested; otherwise they write a no-op `Makevars` so the install stays pure R. CRAN passes neither flag, so the CRAN tarball is unaffected.

-At runtime the package reads `getOption("rspde.compiled")` to know whether the local shared object is available, falling back to the shared library shipped with INLA otherwise.
+At runtime the package checks the requested Cgeneric symbol in the installed INLA binary.
+If INLA does not provide it, rSPDE looks for the locally compiled shared object; if neither is available, it reports how to update INLA, compile rSPDE from source, or open an rSPDE issue.

 For Windows users without Rtools, leave compilation disabled — the default pure-R install does not require a toolchain.